 - The perception that generative design is only for additive manufacturing.
 This is simply not true.
 While we typically see these examples in the media, mainly because they look really cool, generative design can absolutely produce awesome solutions that can be manufactured with subtractive methods, everything from 2D water, laser or plasma operations, to 2.5, 3 and 5 axis milling.

 - Users get laser-focused on improving the product they sell and forget about all of the other things they design and make to support making the product they sell.
 We have seen great success with generative design in applications that support the manufacturing process.
 End of arm tooling for robots, lifting mechanisms, and jigs or fixtures that support machining processes are all great examples where we have seen success.
 The image below shows an example of a robot gripper comparing a generatively designed gripper arm (left) vs. a traditionally designed gripper arm (right).

 - Users acknowledge that they only use one manufacturing process and one material, and that generative design and design exploration do not add value to their process.
 Even in these scenarios, generative design can provide value by helping you identify if there is a better design approach that will allow you to get the same performance with a lighter weight, or if there is a shape that might be less expensive to produce.

 - It is just another “thing” to add to my current process and it will slow me down.
 We have seen generative design result in quite the contrary, and in many scenarios, it often accelerates the development process for solving complex engineering challenges.
 Remember, generative design is not finding one possible solution, but many possible solutions in parallel.
 Sometimes the best solution is not always the obvious solution.

-If you still have questions about getting started with generative design or need additional advice on how many cloud credits you might need, please contact us at email@example.com
+If you still have questions about getting started with generative design, please contact us at firstname.lastname@example.org

 We look forward to seeing all your accomplishments with generative design in 2020.